-The airways of the typical child with asthma are infl amed or swollen, which makes them oversensitive.
-When they come in contact with an asthma "trigger"—something that causes an asthma attack—the airways, called bronchial tubes, overreact by constricting (getting narrower).
+The airways of the typical child with asthma are inflamed or swollen.
+This makes them oversensitive.
+When they come in contact with an asthma "trigger"—something that causes an asthma attack—the airways (called bronchial tubes) overreact by constricting (getting narrower).

-Many different substances and events can "trigger" an asthma attack:
+Many different substances and events can "trigger" an asthma attack, including:

-In fact, about 80 percent of children with asthma also have allergies and, for them, allergens are often the most common asthma triggers.
+In fact, about 80% of children with asthma also have allergies and, for them, allergens are often the most common asthma triggers.

 In the fall, many indoor allergens cause problems for children because they are inside of home and school for longer periods.

-Clothing and toys: made, trimmed, or stuffed with animal hair
+Clothing and toys: items made, trimmed, or stuffed with animal hair

-- Dust mites congregate in places where food for them (e.g , flakes of human skin) is plentiful.
+Dust mites congregate in places where food for them (such as flakes of human skin) is plentiful.
 That means they are most commonly found in upholstered furniture, bedding, and rugs.

 Your child's allergy and/or asthma treatment should start with your pediatrician.
 If needed, your pediatrician may refer you to a pediatric allergy specialist for additional evaluations and treatments, depending on how severe the child's symptoms are.
-Although there are many over-the-counter antihistamines, decongestants, and nasal sprays, it is very important that you work with a pediatrician over the years to make sure that your child's allergy and asthma are correctly diagnosed and the symptoms properly treated.
+There are many over-the-counter antihistamines, decongestants and nasal sprays.
+However, it is very important that you work with a pediatrician over the years to make sure that your child's allergy and asthma are correctly diagnosed and the symptoms properly treated.